kubeshop/kusk-gateway/docs/guides/cert-manager.md

 Cert manager will react to the creation of this Certificate resource and produce for us a Kubernetes secret that contains the certificate that we can then use in Kusk Gateway to secure your endpoints with TLS.

-Lets fetch the list of secrets to confirm that our certificate was created
+Let's fetch the list of secrets to confirm that our certificate was created
 ```
 ❯ kubectl get secrets
 NAME                  TYPE                                  DATA   AGE